chinmay-334/PyNova-Discord-Bot/README.md

 # PyNova-Discord-Bot

+This project aims to develop a discord bot using necessary API's.

 ### [1.
 Discord Developers Portal:](https://discord.com/developers/docs/intro)
 Discord offers an open API to serve requests for both bots and OAuth2 integrations.